-“For tomorrow’s dinner,” Mag said, carrying off the leftovers.
+“For dinner tomorrow,” Mag said, carrying off the leftovers.
 The others followed her, leaving Uri and Natalia alone.

 “The kitchen isn’t locked is it?” she said to Uri.

 Natalia went back to her office for more studying.
 Uri went to his office to read.
-It was after ten when Uri tapped at her door.
+It was after ten when he tapped at her door.

 “Bed,” he said.

 “Yeah, I need to stop.
 My eyes are going buggy.”

 They were soon in bed.
 Uri snugged up to her.
 His breathing was even and calm.
 She knew he had fallen asleep already.
 Usually the quiet of the house was comforting, but tonight there was a noise.
 She listened hard because she had never heard it before.
 It almost sounded like… someone beating on a drum in the distance.

 Uri’s arm was around her.
 Was she hearing his pulse?
 Her hearing had been getting acute as of late.
 She slid her hand over to feel.
 His pulse was much slower than what she was hearing.
 She felt her own pulse.
 No, hers was slower than the other beat as well.